RBGKew/bioinfo-utils/docs/cluster/cluster-tips.md

 Scientific criteria are most fundamental, and they largely depend on your specific research project or question.
-One general thing to keep in mind when surveying software options is that the most adequate software is often not described as suitable to your specific purpose.
+One general thing to keep in mind when surveying software options is that the most adequate software is often not described as a solution to your specific purpose.
 This is because your research question is new -- so nobody, including the authors of the software, has thought about this specific use.
 Therefore, breaking up your analysis into small and generic operations, and finding a piece of software to carry out each of these, will frequently be a more efficient way to find the software you need.
 Or, in other words, software designed for a narrow, specific